 Renewable energy statistics

 This article provides recent statistics on renewable energy sources in the European Union (EU).
-Renewable energy sources include wind power, solar power (thermal, photovoltaic and concentrated), hydroelectric power, tidal power, geothermal energy, biofuels and the renewable part of waste.
+Renewable energy sources include: wind power; solar (thermal — including concentrated — and photovoltaic); hydroelectric power; tidal, wave and ocean power; geothermal energy; biofuels; and renewable waste.

 The use of renewable energy has many potential benefits, including a reduction in greenhouse gas emissions, the diversification of energy supplies and a reduced dependency on fossil fuel markets (in particular, oil and gas).
 The growth of renewable energy sources may also have the potential to stimulate employment in the EU, through the creation of jobs in new ‘green’ technologies.

 - 5 See also

 - 6 Further Eurostat information